Loans for Parents

 Additional requirements to receive a PLUS loan

-Parent PLUS loan borrowers cannot have an adverse credit history (a credit check will be done).
-In addition, parents and their dependent child must be U.S. citizens or eligible noncitizens, must not be in default on any federal education loans or owe an overpayment on a federal education grant, and must meet other general eligibility requirements for the Federal Student Aid programs.
+Parent PLUS loan borrowers cannot have an adverse credit history (a credit check will be done by the Department of Education).
+In addition, parents and their dependent child must be U.S. citizens or eligible noncitizens, must not be in default on any federal education loans or owe an overpayment on a federal education grant, and must meet other general eligibility requirements for Federal Student Aid programs.
 You can find more information about these requirements in Funding Education Beyond High School: The Guide to Federal Student Aid available at: www.studentaid.ed.gov.